brson/hackmd-collab/compile-time-1.md

 - Labeled break and continue [was implemented in order to auto-generate an HTML parser][lbc].
 - Owned closures [were implemented after analyzing closure usage in Servo][oc].
 - Extern function calls used to be considered safe.
 [This changed in part due to experience in Servo][nu].
-- The migration from green-threading to native threading was heavily informed by the experience of building Servo, observing the FFI overhead of Servo's SpiderMonkey integration, and profiling "hot splits", where the green thread stacks needed to be expanded and contracted.
+- The migration from green-threading to native threading was informed by the experience of building Servo, observing the FFI overhead of Servo's SpiderMonkey integration, and profiling "hot splits", where the green thread stacks needed to be expanded and contracted.

 [lbc]: https://github.com/rust-lang/rust/issues/2216
 [oc]: https://github.com/rust-lang/rust/issues/2549#issuecomment-19588158